AWegnerGitHub/awegnergithub.github.io-content/2018_04_12_setting_up_gitlab.md

 Back when I ran Vipers, my fellow admins and I hosted a small set of code repositories - SVN, Mercurial and Git - to host some of our custom code.
-We ran [RhodeCode][rhode] and the fork, [Kallithea][kallithea], when RhodeCode close sourced some of it's code and couldn't figure out if the license it used actually allowed themselves to do that.
+We ran [RhodeCode][rhode] and the fork, [Kallithea][kallithea], when RhodeCode closed sourced some of its code and couldn't figure out if the license it used actually allowed themselves to do that.
 A private repository was awesome for plugins, server configurations and personal projects.